-Competitive Soccer, also know as Class 3 soccer, is intended for those players who have a greater interest and commitment in advancing their skills.
-This level of soccer focuses on player development and taking the player from Recreational Soccer (Class 4) on the path to Premier (Select or Class 1) soccer playing level.
-Our League’s Competitive teams compete in the Cal-North soccer league and may participate in a few tournaments.
+Competitive Soccer (was know as Class 3 Soccer) is intended for those players who have a greater interest and commitment in advancing their skills.
+This level of soccer focuses on player development and taking the player from Recreational Soccer (Class 4) on the path to Premier (Select) soccer playing levels.
+Our League’s Competitive teams compete in the Cal-North Soccer League and may participate in a few tournaments.
 Each player is guaranteed to play a minimum of 50% of each game.
 Teams are made up of single age groups (age pure) ranging from U9 to U19.
 All teams are put into one division and are seeded into groups depending upon the results and record of each team.
 View an overview of competitive soccer in SCYSL.

 Participation on a Competitve team requires a time commitment.
 The Coaches and Trainers will be there for practices and we expect the same commitment from the players.
 Weekly practices and clinics will begin in June and twice-a-week practices will start in July.
 The teams will play in two or three tournaments in August in preparation for the season, which runs September through November.
 On most weekends during the season the team will play two games a weekend, one on Saturday and one on Sunday.
 Home games and practices are hosted in Santa Clara, while away games could be played in San Jose, Palo Alto, Santa Cruz and Holister.